unccd/Prais4-reporting-manual/SO1.md

 The vegetation index values are then grouped into percentile classes to detect shifts in productivity:

-- A drop of ≥2 classes between the baseline and the recent comparison period suggests potential degradation;
+- A drop of ≥2 classes between the historical period and the recent comparison period suggests potential degradation;

- - A rise of ≥2 classes between the baseline and the recent comparison period indicates potential improvement;
+ - A rise of ≥2 classes between the historical period and the recent comparison period indicates potential improvement;

 - Small changes reflect stability.